Key Stage 4 subjects

 Exam Board Specification

-This GCSE in Drama requires students to become ‘Theatre-Makers’ in their own right and this is achieved through practical exploration of different theatre practitioners and productions.
-The GCSE is designed to support a range of student interests, learning styles and aspirations for progression.
-The qualification has key focuses in the development of creative skills, practical skills, devising skills and self-reflection skills.
+This GCSE in Drama encourages students to become confident theatre-makers by engaging in practical exploration of performance, devising, and the study of theatre.
+The course is designed to support a range of student interests, learning styles, and aspirations for progression.
+The qualification focuses on the development of creative, practical, and analytical skills through performance, evaluation, and reflection.

 Assessment

-The Pearson Edexcel Level 1/Level 2 GCSE (9–1) in Drama consists of two non-examination assessment components and one externally examined paper.
+The AQA GCSE (9–1) in Drama consists of two non-examination assessment components and one externally examined paper.

 Content Overview